 Speaker financial support policy

-Accessibility Scotland is a non-profit charitable organisation, with a focus on running the conference.
+Accessibility Scotland is a non-profit charitable organisation focusing on running the conference.

 None of the organisers financially benefits from the event.
-As such, we try to keep running costs to a minimum, so we can also keep attendance fees low.
+As such, we keep running costs to a minimum, so we can also keep attendance fees low.

 That said, we also understand that speakers may need some form of financial support to help them attend and present.